ADORSYS-GIS/openstack/docs/netplan_doc.md

 In this example:

-- wlan0 is the Wi-Fi interface
+- wlan0 is the Wi-Fi interface.
-- access-points specifies the Wi-Fi network name (MonSSID) and its password
+- access-points specifies the Wi-Fi network name (MonSSID) and its password.
-- dhcp4: true indicates that the Wi-Fi interface uses DHCP
+- dhcp4: true indicates that the Wi-Fi interface uses DHCP.

 ## Checking Network Connectivity

-If you have followed the Ubuntu server installation documentation, then no need of configuring the network interface for Wi-Fi or ethernet manually, because it was surely configured during the installation of Ubuntu server.
+If you have followed the Ubuntu server installation documentation, then there is no need to configure the network interface for Wi-Fi or ethernet manually, because it was surely configured during the installation of Ubuntu server.
 You may use the following command to ensure that network connection is well configured:

 ```sh